salil98/Xtreme-Tic-Tac-Bot/README.md

 This project is a part of the Artificial Intelligence course and it is implemented in python language.

-Team Name - Gamma Bot
+Team Name - Gamma Bot(Rank - 4th in the whole batch)